JackofCoffee/JackofCoffee/README.md

 I can code basic batch.
-Not basic, but basic batch
+Not basic, but basic batch.
+Learning basic Javascript.